Application of this notice

 - De-identified or aggregated consumer information.

-We may use or disclose personal information we collect for one or more of the following business or commercial purposes:
+We may use or disclose the personal information we collect to:

 - To provide you with information, products or services that you request from us.